vaginessa/htmlapp/README.md

 env.load(appOptions);
 // check the DOM to see that the app has been loaded

-// this will show the app
+// this will show the app in the browser window env.show('about');
-env.show('about');

-// This will remove the app
+// This will remove the app from the browser window env.unload('about');
-env.unload('about');
 // check the DOM to verify that the app has been removed